 Firstly, the decision to commence legal action will often have to be approved by a general meeting of the owners corporation (by majority vote).

 Secondly, where the estimated costs of legal action have been disclosed under the Legal Profession Act to the owners corporation this must be passed on to all lot owners and executive committee members within seven days of this information being given to the owners corporation.

-When an owners corporation undertakes residential building work and a contractual dispute with the builder or tradesperson arises, the owners corporation can take the matter to the Consumer, Trader and Tenancy Tribunal.
+When an owners corporation undertakes residential building work and a contractual dispute with the builder or tradesperson arises, the owners corporation can take the matter to the NSW Civil and Administrative Tribunal.
 This can happen even if the builder or tradesperson invokes the Building and Construction Industry Security of Payment Act 1999 to claim any money they are owed under the contract.

 Legal advice, services or action that concern the recovery of unpaid levies is exempt from the requirement for approval.